Shivani557-eng/Cybersecurity-notes/README.md

 ## About Me
-I am a cybersecurity learner from India focusing on SOC and defensive security.
+I am a cybersecurity learner from  focusing on SOC and defensive security.

 ## Skills
 - Networking basics